What´s going on with the Tiktok Ban?

 About Nådiga Lundtan

-Founded in 1948 and has since been an important part of student life in the economics program at Lund University.
-Nådiga Lundtan covers a wide range of topics related to economics, society, and politics, as well as careers, entrepreneurship, and innovation.
+Founded in 1948, Nådiga Lundtan has since been an important part of student life in at Lund School of Economics and Management at Lund University.
+The magazine covers a wide range of topics related to economics, society, and politics, as well as careers, entrepreneurship, and innovation.
 It is a platform for students to share their ideas and opinions on economics and related fields.

 View more articles